The word alone conjures images of a bold three-digit number of unread emails, each of which requires your attention.

 Email is the most powerful form of business communication and with these effective strategies, it can become one you actually enjoy working with.
 To get into effective email management strategies, follow these simple email management tips.

 Before getting into the effective management of your inbox, it’s important to prioritize and remove unwanted messages.
 Promotional sales messages should be the first to go and dragging them into the Promotional tab is not as effective.
 The idea is to have an organized inbox filled only with content that’s relative to your work goals.
 In most cases sales messages are distracting and take attention away from your priorities.
+There is a chance that some emails maybe spam or come from unsecure email addresses.
+Protecting yourself against this helps you avoid identity thefts, data breaches and protects your contact details.

 If you're a serial newsletter subscriber, here's another opportunity to streamline your inbox.
 You may be tempted to create labels and filters that can process them out of the way for you, but again, let’s save those strategies for emails that add value to your personal and professional life.